Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

 Speed
    You can control the internal timing of the soft body system with this value.
 Collision Group
-   If set, Soft Body collides with objects from the group, instead of using objects that are on the same layer.
+   If set, soft body collides with objects from the group, instead of using objects that are on the same layer.

 Soft Body Cache